SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ### Manual Source Creation and Setup

-This is a manual alternative approach than the automatic script if you don't have API access or need customized configuration (like using an existing collector).
+This is a manual alternative approach to the automatic script if you don't have API access or need customized configuration, such as reusing an existing collector.

 #### 1.1 Create a hosted collector and an HTTP source